drobb2020/excession_blog/DEPLOYMENT_NOTES.md

 IMPORTANT: When running these commands and configurations on the server make sure you are doing this as root.
 By default Ubuntu does not allow a direct login as root since the account does not have a password.
 To set a password on the root user do the following:

+NOTICE: This document assumes that the project you wish to deploy to Ubuntu is fully functioning in a development environment.

 - sudo passwd root
 - enter the password you want to set for root
 - repeat the password

-Now log off the server and re-authenticate as root.
+Now log off the server and re-authenticate as root with the password you set and run the commands in this document.

 ## Preparing the Server